cybertraining-dsc/sp21-599-356/project/index.md

 ## 3. Datasets

 There is an NG supply dataset[^5] from a public data portal in South Korea.
 It includes four years from 2016 to 2019 of regional monthly NG supply in the nine different cities of South Korea.
-In addition, climate data[^6] for the same period can be obtained from the Korea Meteorological Administration.
-In the case of metropolitan cities such as Busan, the climate data for the city are used, while for areas larger than cities(e.g., Gyeonggi), the data for areas with supply stations are used.
+In addition, climate data such as temperature and precipitation[^6] for the same period can be obtained from the Korea Meteorological Administration.
 Similarly, data on the price of four types of crude oil[^7] and various types of coal price datasets per month[^8] are also available through corresponding agencies.
 Finally, the Won-Dollar exchange rate dataset[^9] with the same period is used.

-Datasets can be huge and GitHub has limited space.
-Only very small datasets should be stored in GitHub.
-However, if the data is publicly available you program must contain a download function instead that you customize.
-Write it using pythons `request`.
-You will get point deductions if you check-in data sets that are large and do not use the download function.
+As mentioned above, each dataset has monthly information.
+It is regionally separated or combined according to the test scenario.
+For example, the NG supply dataset has nine different cities.
+One column of cities is split from the original dataset and merged with another regional dataset like temperature or precipitation.
+On the other hand, in the case of the test scenario, where a national dataset is needed, the summation value of all column data is created and used for it.

+The dataset is applied differently for each scenario.
+In the scenario one, all dataset such as crude oil price, coal price, exchange rate, and regional temperature and precipitation are merged with regional dataset, especially seoul city.
+For the scenario two, all climate dataset are used with regional dataset.
+Only temperature dataset is utilized with regional dataset in the scenario three.
+In addition, in the scenario four, all cases are the same as in the scenario one, but the timesteps are changed to two months.
+Finally, national dataset is used for the scenario five.

-## 4. Method
+## 4. Methodology

 ## 4.1.
 Min-Max scaling